RichGibson/hellodrinkbot/software/bender/README.md

 ## Next Steps

 ### Electronics
-- mount 3rd switch and wiring.
-Slightly harder because the 3rd button is installed on the front plate
-- mount 2 pumps, towards sides to provide room for head mounting options
-- mount pi and button board and connect to motors and buttons
+1 mount 3rd switch and wiring.
+Slightly harder because the 3rd button is installed on the front plate 1 mount 2 pumps, towards sides to provide room for head mounting options 1 mount pi and button board and connect to motors and buttons 1 mount leds.
-- mount leds.
 They are going to be obscured a bit by the arms.
 Drill hole, it gets too hot for hot glue.
-- pi and pump power
+1 pi and pump power
-- speaker in the head.
+1 speaker in the head.
 Can cut off the base of the speakers

 ### Case
-- glue top and sides of case
+1 glue top and sides of case
-- close up the button box
+1 close up the button box
-- mount dispenser holder and tubing
+1 mount dispenser holder and tubing
+1 cover pump holes

-- Cover where arms enter body?
+1 Cover where arms enter body?
-- do the arms need to come off for packing?
+1 do the arms need to come off for packing?
 If so need to do things a bit different.

-- Figure out head mounting
+1 Figure out head mounting

-- Make it dirty label
+1 Make it dirty label
-- (Christine) finish the body.
+1 (Christine) finish the body.
 I think the Mouth is the big remaining issue.

+1 document all of hte wires and controllers

 ### Final!